 - Create Your Content Strategy

 The first thing you need to do is figure out why you’re running a digital marketing campaign in the first place.

-The options are nearly endless, but if you try and pursue too many goals at once you’re not going to achieve any of them.
-For example, do you want to improve your conversions, grow your email list, improve your traffic, rank for more keywords, get more followers?
+The options are nearly endless, but if you try and pursue too many goals at once, you won’t achieve any of them.
+For example, do you want to improve your conversions, grow your email list, improve your traffic, rank for more keywords, or get more followers?

-For example, it’s much easier to see if your email list has new subscribers than to see if more people are aware of your brand.
+For example, it’s much easier to see if your email list has new subscribers than if more people know your brand.
 However, you’ll want to try to ground these goals with data as much as possible.

 Here are some examples of attainable goals: